Amanda Palmer: 2007–2010: Who Killed Amanda Palmer, Evelyn Evelyn, and theatrical work

 In late 2008, she toured Europe with Jason Webley, Zoë Keating and The Danger Ensemble, performing songs mostly from her debut solo album.
 She did most of the shows with a broken foot she had sustained in Belfast, Northern Ireland when a car ran over her foot as she stepped out into a street.
 In April 2009, she played at the Coachella Valley Music and Arts Festival.

 In 2009, Palmer went back to her alma mater, Lexington High School in Massachusetts, to collaborate with her old director and mentor Steven Bogart on a workshop piece for the department's spring production.
 The play, With The Needle That Sings In Her Heart, was inspired by Neutral Milk Hotel's album In the Aeroplane Over the Sea and The Diary of Anne Frank.
 NPR's Avishay Artsy interviewed the cast on All Things Considered.

-In 2010 Palmer returned to the A.R.T. for a two-month run of Cabaret, starring as the Emcee.
-The same year The Dresden Dolls reunited for a United States tour starting on Halloween in New York City and ending in San Francisco on New Year's Eve.

-On March 30, 2010 Palmer and Webley released their debut self-titled album as Evelyn Evelyn.
+In 2010, Palmer returned to the A.R.T. for a two-month run of Cabaret, starring as the Emcee.
+The same year the Dresden Dolls reunited for a United States tour starting on Halloween in New York City and ending in San Francisco on New Year's Eve.
+On March 30, 2010, Palmer and Webley released their debut self-titled album as Evelyn Evelyn.
 This was accompanied by a worldwide tour and graphic novel based on the story of the sisters.

 Palmer began using the ukulele during a concert as a goof, but soon it became a regular part of her repertoire.
 Later, she recorded a full album with ukulele accompaniment: Amanda Palmer Performs the Popular Hits of Radiohead on Her Magical Ukulele.

-2012–2014:Theatre Is Evil and The Art of Asking
+2012–2014: Theatre Is Evil and The Art of Asking

 On April 20, 2012, Palmer announced on her blog that she launched a new album pre-order on Kickstarter.
-The Kickstarter project was ultimately supported by 24,883 backers for a grand total of $1,192,793 — at the time, the most funds ever raised for a musical project on Kickstarter.
-A widely reported and commented upon controversy emerged from the related tour when Palmer blogged asking for "semi-professional" local musicians (fans who were already planning on attending various stops on the tour) to volunteer to play a couple of songs with her and her band, The Grand Theft Orchestra, during their live shows for "exposure, fun, beer and hugs" instead of money.
-After outcry from various music unions and professional musicians, Palmer responded publicly and changed her policy to one of paying local musicians cash (in addition to the aforementioned fun, beer and hugs).
-The album, Theatre Is Evil, was recorded with The Grand Theft Orchestra, produced by John Congleton, and released in September 2012.
+The Kickstarter project was ultimately supported by 24,883 backers for a total of $1,192,793 — at the time, the most funds ever raised for a musical project on Kickstarter.
+A widely reported and commented upon controversy emerged from the related tour when Palmer blogged asking for "semi-professional" local musicians (fans who were already planning on attending various stops on the tour) to volunteer to play a couple of songs with her and her band, the Grand Theft Orchestra, during their live shows for "exposure, fun, beer and hugs" instead of money.

+After outcry from various music unions and professional musicians, Palmer responded publicly and changed her policy to one of paying local musicians cash.
+The album, Theatre Is Evil, was recorded with the Grand Theft Orchestra, produced by John Congleton, and released in September 2012.
 On November 9, 2012, Palmer released the music video for "Do it With a Rockstar" on The Flaming Lips' website.
-The video was co-created and directed by Wayne Coyne, lead singer of The Flaming Lips.
+The video was co-created and directed by Wayne Coyne, the singer of the Flaming Lips.
 Subsequent videos were released for "The Killing Type" and "The Bed Song".